Sudhir Phadke

-Sudhir Phadke (born Ram Phadke; 25 July 1919 – 29 July 2002) was an Indian singer -composer.
-He is regarded as an icon of the Marathi film industry and Marathi Sugam Sangeet with a legacy spanning five decades.
-Apart from Marathi, Phadke sang and composed songs in several Hindi films as well. popular as babuji.
+Sudhir Phadke (born Ram Phadke; 25 July 1919 – 29 July 2002) was an Indian singer and composer.
+Popularly known as Babuji, he is regarded as an icon of the Marathi film industry and Marathi Sugama Sangeetha with a legacy spanning five decades.
+Apart from Marathi, Phadke sang and composed songs in several other Hindi films as well.

 Life

 Sudhir Phadke was born in Kolhapur on 25 July 1919.
-His birth name was Ram Phadke, but he later changed his name to 'Sudhir' when he composed a song for His Master's Voice.
-Phadke acquired his primary tutelage in vocal classical music from the late Vamanrao Padhye in Kolhapur.
-After beginning his career with His Master's Voice in 1941, he joined the Prabhat Film Company as music director in 1946.
+His birth name was Ram Vinayak Phadke, but he later changed his name to 'Sudhir' when he composed a song for His Master's Voice.
+He studied classical music under Vamanrao Padhye in Kolhapur, and wanted to be a classical vocalist.
+But later he busied himself in lighter forms of music.
+After beginning his career with His Master's Voice in 1941, he joined the Prabhat Film Company as a music director in 1946.
 During his long career, he composed music for many Marathi and Hindi films.
 He was also an immaculate playback singer.
-He recorded a large number of songs with singer Asha Bhosle; also he plays a vital role in making her career in Marathi Film Industry.
-Phadke married his fellow singer Lalita Deulkar.
+He recorded a large number of songs with singer Asha Bhosle; also he plays a vital role in making her career in Marathi film industry.
+Phadke married fellow singer Lalita Deulkar (1925-2010).
 Their son Shridhar Phadke (born 1950) is also a composer and singer.